EasyJet Hand Luggage and Checked Baggage Allowances

 In addition to the one piece of hand luggage allowed, passengers may also take on board an overcoat, shawl, umbrella, crutches or walking frame or stick and one bag of goods purchased at the airport shops after passing through security and passport control.

-Hand bags, briefcases, laptop cases and shop purchases must be placed inside your hand baggage.
+Hand bags, briefcases, laptop cases and shop purchases must be placed inside your one piece of hand baggage.